The first time you see your puppy eating poop, you're shocked and disgusted; his cuteness factor drops through the floor!

 He's not bored.
 I feed him pedigree tinned dog food, he is wormed regularly, and I clean up after him as soon as he has done his business in the garden.

-So I am stuck because I don't know why he does it?
+So I am stuck because I don't know why he does it.

-Does anyone have any ideas, please?
+Please, does anyone have any ideas?

 Hi Angela,